MDU-C2/MARC-HT25/media/Guide/Yumi IRB 14000/EGM_setup.md

 5. Choose type **UDPUC**

 6. Remote Address: **127.0.0.1** (localhost IP address)
+>[!Note]
->Note: This address will be different when setting up EGM on a physical controller.
+>This address will be different when setting up EGM on a physical controller.

 7. Remote port number: **6510**